seagreen/station/docs/card_stores.md

+(This page is even more of a draft than the rest of the documentation.
+Until more than one card store has been written it will be hard to describe what actually distinguishes them.)

 ## Definition

 Every card store contains blobs, cards and versions.
 Cards must specify a schema blob and a blob that's an instance of that schema.
 Versions must specify a card blob (or the deletion of one), the ID of that card, and the version's parents.